Lilyzhangg1/CS348/README.md

 ## Hosting
 The backend is hosted on railway so you do not need to setup the backend anymore!
+The database is on a volume in railway and hence recreating the database locally is no longer required but included in the steps!
+All you now need to do is go to the frontend directory, make a .env file with the URL below, `npm i` and `npm start` and you're all set to join Waterlooeats!
 ## 📦 Installation & Setup

 ### Prerequisites